dotnet/android/README.md

     The default value is `$(HostOS)`, where `$(HostOS)` is based on probing various environment variables and filesystem locations.
-    On OS X, the default would be `Darwin`.
+    On macOS, the default would be `Darwin`.

 * `$(AndroidSupportedTargetAotAbis)`: The Android ABIs for which to build the Mono AOT compilers.
 The AOT compilers are required in order to set the